borodayev/mongoose-history-diff/README.md

 ## Track diffs

-After adding, plugin will create a diff document with a following shape in separate collection on every changing of your  documents.
+After adding, the plugin will create a diff document with the following shape in a separate collection on every changing of your  documents.

 ```js
 {